samuelweiler/bulk-rr/README.md

    The NPN resource record provides pre-processing directives for Numeric Pattern Normalization (NPN) based RR signature generation.

-   The Type value for the NPN RR type is XX.
+   The Type value for the NPN RR type is TBD.

    The NPN RR is class independent.